 2. COVID-negative individuals who have been exposed to the COVID virus are still able to come to campus, so long as they remain asymptomatic.

 The College’s Emergency Response Team is leading the college’s response to the COVID-19 virus.
-If you have questions or concerns, please contact Kevin Casey, Dean of Technology and Chief Security Officer, by emailing firstname.lastname@example.org.
+If you have questions or concerns, please email COVIDemail@example.com

 Back Together @ KVCC

 KVCC will be holding most classes on campus and in person this Fall.
-We’re able to take this step toward a more normal KVCC experience because of the ongoing commitment of our faculty, staff and students over the last year.
-And while the College has updated its COVID-19 protocols for Fall 2022, the health and safety of our community continues to be our top priority, so we will continue to assess the situation and follow the guidance of the Maine Community College System, the State and Federal Centers for Disease Control, and our health care partners.
+We’re able to take this step toward a more normal KVCC experience because of the ongoing commitment of our faculty, staff and students over the last couple of years.
+The health and safety of our community continues to be our top priority, so we will continue to assess the situation and follow the guidance of the Maine Community College System, the State and Federal Centers for Disease Control, and our health care partners.

 Q: Are COVID-19 vaccines required for students on campus?

-A: Proof of vaccination is required of all students taking classes within College facilities.
-For more information, visit: https://www.mccs.me.edu/covid-19/vaccine-protocol/.
+A: Proof of vaccination is NOT required of all students taking classes within College facilities.

 Q: Are COVID-19 boosters required for students on campus?